Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 3.5.
 Write a program that read any angle t and display cot(t) 3.6.
 Write a program that read any angle t and display sec(t) 3.7.
 Write a program that read any angle t and display cosec(t)

+3.8.
+Write a program that read a value n and display sin inverse(n) 3.9.
+Write a program that read a value n and display cos inverse(n) 3.10.
+Write a program that read a value n and display tan inverse(n) 3.11.
+Write a program that read a value n and display cot inverse(n) 3.12.
+Write a program that read a value n and display sec inverse(n) 3.13.
+Write a program that read a value n and display cosec inverse(n)

+3.14.
+Write a program that read two numbers x,y and display the value of X^Y 3.15.
+Write a program that read any number and display it's square root 3.16.
+Write a program that read any number x and display e^x 3.17.
+Write a program that read any number x and display log(x) 3.18.